curagea/uber_sudoku/README.md

 combine all the frames into one spritsheet and use keyframe animation.
 Saves HTTP requests and file size.

-Also, the Santa sprite is a little tall for mobile :/

 ### Different ways of entering digits
 The current implementation checks when an input loses focus and has its text changed.
 Ideally, I'd have the check on keypress instead, so it highlights